taming-the-state-in-react/taming-the-state-in-react/manuscript/05-redux-advanced/01-redux-patterns.md

 });
 ~~~~~~~~

 The functions themselves become more concise by using JavaScript ES6 arrow functions.
 But there is another clue that makes proper naming so powerful.
 Solely from a naming perspective, you can see that the `mapStateToProps()` and `mapDispatchToProps()` functions transform the returned properties from the Redux world to the React world.
 The connected component doesn't know about selectors or actions creators anymore.
 As you can see, that is already expressed in the transformed props and functions.
-THey are named `todos` and `onToggleTodo`.
+They are named `todos` and `onToggleTodo`.
 There are no remains from the Redux world, from a technical perspective but also from a pure naming perspective.
 That's powerful, because your underlying components are Redux agnostic.

 So far, the topic was only about function naming.
 But there is another part in Redux that can be named properly: action types.
 Consider the following action type names: